darkwyld/SimpleESI/REFERENCE.md

     ->get($var[789], 'universe/types/789/');
 ```

-When an associative array is being passed after the `$r``equest`-string or -pattern, then it is used to form and append a query string to the request(s).
-The elements of the associative `$q``uery`-array will be URL-encoded according to RFC3986.
+When an associative array is being passed after the `$request`-string or -pattern, then it is used to form and append a query string to the request(s).
+The elements of the associative `$query`-array will be URL-encoded according to RFC3986.
 In the case of a request pattern will the query string be appended to the pattern and before the pattern substitution takes place.
-Note, the elements of the `$v``alue`-array will not be URL-encoded in a pattern substitution.
+Note, the elements of the `$value`-array will not be URL-encoded in a pattern substitution.
 For example:

 ```php
 $esi->get($var1, 'universe/types/1230/', ['language' => 'de']);